We are The voice

 Pendar Ostovar – Executive Director, Strategy and Research

-Pendar has responsibility for strategic thought leadership and research at the BBA.
+Pendar has responsibility for strategic thought leadership, economics and research at the BBA.
 He liaises with senior stakeholders within the industry, regulatory bodies, advisory firms and policy teams on a range of priority issues that impact the industry.

 Prior to joining the BBA he was a Director at HSBC’s Commercial Banking Strategy and Planning team where he helped develop the wholesale digital strategy and international markets’ operating model.
 Prior to that Pendar was the Director and Head of the Banking Cluster Strategy Practice at KPMG, where he led more than 50 major client projects over a 14 year period.
 His earlier career was focused on delivering strategic change programmes at PwC Consulting and Logica.
 He holds an engineering PhD from Imperial College.

 David Dooks – Director of Statistics & bbaGOLD Ltd Director